skyflowapi/skyflow-react-native/README.md

 ```
 ## Event Listener on Collect Elements

-Event listeners can be triggered by passing the handler methods as props to the Element components.
+Event listeners are triggered by passing the handler methods as props to the Element components.

 There are four events which SDK supports: